luxas/kubeadm-workshop/README.md

 flunder "my-first-flunder" created
 ```

-Make sure this is real and check the etcd database for the resource, and yeah, it exists in the separate etcd instance!
+If you want to make sure this is real, you can check the etcd database running in-cluster with this command:

 ```console
 $ kubectl -n wardle exec -it $(kubectl -n wardle get po -l app=wardle-apiserver -otemplate --template "{{ (index .items 0).metadata.name}}") -c etcd /bin/sh -- -c \